tc39/proposal-partial-application/README.md

 ```

 By having ordinal placeholder arguments independent of the ordering for non-ordinal placeholder arguments, we
-avoid refactoring hazards due to the insertion a new ordinal placeholder into an existing partial application.
+avoid refactoring hazards due to the insertion of a new ordinal placeholder into an existing partial application.

 _inserting an ordinal placeholder as the first argument:_
 ```patch